kpiatti/portfolioSite/content/en/post/creditone_project.md

 &nbsp;
 ## Predicting Customer Credit Limits
-In this notebook I am only going to create and test models that attempt to predict customer credit limits.
+In this section my goal is to build and test models that attempt to predict customer credit limits.
 Which means the target variable in all models will be 'limit' (i.e. limit_bal).

 ```python
 import pandas as pd